-- The PCPI is an organization created by the AMA, CMS, IOM and others to develop measurement sets for qualitycare assessment.
+- The PCPI is an organization created by the AMA, CMS, IOM and others to develop measurement sets for quality-care assessment.
 The intent is to allow healthcare providers to evaluate their own performance at the time they are seeing a patient. - SETMA tracks PCPI measurement sets for Chronic Stable Angina, CHF, Diabetes, Hypertension, and CRD Stages IV & V, ESRD, Adult Weight Management, and Care Transitions.

 - SETMA also tracks measurement sets endorsed by NQF.
-NCQA (HEDIS and Medical Home), PQRS, Medicare Advantage STARs, Guidelines Advantage, AQA, and Bridges to Excellence.
-Also, SETMA designed a Pre-visit quality measures screening and preventive care tool. - This allows a SETMA provider and a patient to quickly and easily assess whether or not the patient has received all of the appropriate preventive health care and the appropriate screening health care which national standards establish as being needed by this patient.
+NCQA (HEDIS and Medical Home), PQRS, AQA, Guidelines Advantage Medicare Advantage STARs, Meaningful Use and Bridges to Excellence.
+Also, SETMA designed a Pre-visit quality measures screening and preventive care tool. - Where quality metrics did not exist (Lipids, Stage I-III Renal disease) SETMA designed our own. - This allows a SETMA provider and a patient to quickly and easily assess whether or not the patient has received all of the appropriate preventive health care and the appropriate screening health care which national standards establish as being needed by this patient.